 Welcome to 2nd Grade - a pivotal year where we move from LEARNing to READ to READing to LEARN!
 This website is designed to be a useful tool for families.
 Each week the website will be updated with information relating to academics, dates to remember and links that can be accessed for your child to practice our current phonics skills among other useful tools.
 I encourage you to navigate through the tabs at the top of this page to gain some insight into the fun and engaging year that your child will experience in second grade!

-MATH FACTS: We have started our fact fluency check ups.
-Students are beginning to "Sail Through the Facts" as they work to master their addition and subtraction facts through 20.
-Students will be given a check up every Tuesday and Friday (as long as the schedule allows) to help them progress and ensure mastery.
+MATH FACTS: Students are "Sailing Through the Facts" as they work to master their addition and subtraction facts through 20.
+Students are given a check up every Tuesday and Friday (as long as the schedule allows) to help them progress and ensure mastery.
 How can YOU HELP?
 PLEASE have your student log on to Xtra Math nightly.
 Your child should spend 10 minutes max.
 You may also practice their fact triangles with them at home if you notice that their progress on Xtra Math is weak.
 YOU CAN LEARN MORE by clicking on the "MATH" tab at the top of this page.
 THANK YOU IN ADVANCE FOR YOUR SUPPORT.